PennLINC/xcp_d/docs/workflows.rst

 The fMRIPrep surfaces (gifti files) in each subject are also resampled to standard space (fsLR-32K).

-See :doc:`outputs` for file details about xcp_d outputs.
+See :doc:`outputs` for details about XCP-D outputs.

 **********
 References